Understanding Climate Zones: A Comprehensive Overview

 Characteristics of Polar Climates

-• Low Temperatures: Average temperatures are below 0°C (32°F) for most of the year.
+• Low Temperatures: Average monthly temperatures are below 0°C (32°F) for most of the year.
+In the interior of Antarctica, winter temperatures can plummet below -60°C (-76°F).

-• Minimal Precipitation: Annual precipitation is often less than 250 mm (10 inches), primarily as snow.
+• Minimal Precipitation: Annual precipitation is typically less than 250 mm (10 inches), with most falling as snow.
+However, windy conditions cause frequent drifting, creating deep snowbanks in some areas.

 Factors Influencing Climate Zones